arjunguha/cloudflare-dyndns/README.md

-# DynamicDNS for CloudFlare
+# Dynamic DNS for CloudFlare

-A simple program that updates a DNS record in CloudFlare.
+This program updates a DNS A-record in CloudFlare, using an IP address that it receives from a website.
+It is suitable for "dynamic DNS", e.g., when run as a cron job.

 # Prerequisites